 Want access to the Free Printables Library with loads of resources for saving money, making a side income, and managing the money you already have?
 Enter your info below to get instant access to all the FREE goodies!

 First, gather up your ingredients.
 You need a box of mac and cheese, a box of “hamburger helper,” anything cheesy works really.
-We generally use the cheeseburger kind but have also used other hamburger helper flavors like Italian shells or lasagna kind and it was just as good.
+We generally use the hamburger helper cheeseburger macaroni kind but have also used other hamburger helper flavors like Italian shells or lasagna kind and it was just as good.
 Some cheese melt, and real bacon bits, and your ground chuck

 Next, you want to brown your meat.
 I used a cast iron pan for this.
 I wouldn’t necessarily suggest it as the cheese gets pretty stuck on and it can be more difficult to wash off.
 Live and learn, I am still a novice with using a cast iron pan and learning as I go!
 But the cast iron pan looked way cooler to cook with in these pictures than my crappy old pan lol!

 Once your meat is browned, add your noodles from both the boxed mac and cheese and hamburger helper.
 Then add both powdered cheese packets as well.